24 Best Podcasts for Learning Korean in 2026

 This list comprises podcasts for those who have just started learning Korean.
 Whether we limit our knowledge to a few words and Hangul or can hold some initial conversations, this can help.

-All below beginners’ Korean podcasts may require extra study materials, some of which are provided for your studies.
+All of the beginner Korean podcasts below may require extra study materials, some of which are provided for your studies.

 Will you take the TOPIK beginner test I (levels 1 and 2) soon?
-Then, these easy-to-understand Korean podcasts can support you.
+If so, these easy-to-understand Korean podcasts can help.
 Take a closer look!

 Korean podcasts for beginners